-• Staff told us that translation services were available for patients who did not have English as a first language.
+- Staff told us that translation services were available for patients who did not have English as a first language. - An hearing loop was available to facilitate communication with people who were deaf or hard of hearing.

 Patient and carer support to cope emotionally with care and treatment